omidfarhang/omid.dev/content/posts/2009-12-31-safe-computing-tips-for-all.en.md

 lang: en
 category: techblog
 ---
-Jerome Segura, a Security Analyst at ParetoLogic of Victoria, B.C., Canada, just posted a nice piece on computer security practices with a different perspective in his <a href="http://blogs.paretologic.com/malwarediaries/index.php" target="_blank">“Malware Diaries” Blog.</a>
+Jerome Segura, a Security Analyst at ParetoLogic of Victoria, B.C., Canada, just posted a nice piece on computer security practices with a different perspective in his [“Malware Diaries” Blog.](http://blogs.paretologic.com/malwarediaries/index.php)

 He begins his list of security tips by considering four classes of users: